 Banks deemed to be failing or likely to fail in the banking union are either put into insolvency/liquidation or enter a resolution scheme to protect the public interest.
 After resolution but before full market confidence is restored, the liquidity needs of resolved banks might exceed what can be met through regular monetary policy operations or emergency liquidity assistance.
 All liquidity needs that emerge must be met for resolution to be a success.
 In the euro area, this can only be done credibly for systemically important banks by the central bank.

-Since the European Central Bank’s announcement in January 2015 of its quantitative easing programme, national central banks have been buying government and national agency bonds.
-In this post we look at the effect of QE on sectoral holdings of government bonds, updating calculations that we published initially in May 2016.
+Since the European Central Bank’s announcement of its quantitative easing (QE) programme in January 2015, national central banks have been buying government and national agency bonds.
+In this post the authors look at the effect of QE on sectoral holdings of government bonds, updating the calculations published initially in May 2016.

 A year ago, a group of 14 French and German economists joined forces with the aim of forging common proposals for euro area reforms.
 Their report gave rise to a lively discussion among officials and academics.
 This Policy Insight summarises the group's proposals and also addresses some of the points raised in a subsequent VoxEU.org debate on the topic.

 In this Policy Contribution prepared for the French Conseil d’Analyse Économique, the authors assess current European fiscal rules and propose a major simplification.
 They recommend substituting the numerous rules with a new simple one, which would help reconcile fiscal prudence and macroeconomic stabilisation of the economy.